Encyclopaedic Compendia

 English Phoneme-Grapheme Ratios

-Some phonetic listings for spoken English cite up to 40 different individually identifiable sounds or phonemes.
-We will consider only thirty-six.
+Gls will use thirty-six phonemes.
 These separate utterances form a repetoire of phonemes that are orgnized in various ways.
 The most common grouping is into vowels and consonents.
 Additionally, some authorities arrange them into syllabics, non-syllabics, and semi-syllabics.
 Still others divide them into resonants and non-resonants.

 Frontal -------- ------Gutteral